embassy-rs/embassy/embassy-crypto/README.md

 with the standard RustCrypto traits, so existing RustCrypto code can use embassy-registered crypto drivers without modification.

+# crate design

+- The crate must match closely to the existing rustcrypto API.
+Deviations from this API must have a very good reason that can be clearly explained.
+- Aside from RNG, every operation must have a backing rustcrypto driver that serves as the reference implementation. *embassy-crypto* should function as a thin layer that calls into rustcrypto with the `driver-rustcrypto` feature enabled.
+- Given that hardware takes some time to setup, the *embassy-crypto* types should batch operations with calls into the unitrait that operate on large buffers where possible.
+  At least, the implemented traits or methods should allow the user the possibility of this.

 # Supported Operations

 ## Digests